 Why Tile Countertops?
 There are typically two main reasons that people choose tile for their countertops.
 One and often the most common is price.
 Compared to natural or engineered stone countertop materials, most types of tile countertop materials tend to be less expensive.
 The second most popular reason for selecting tile for a countertop application is to create a very specific style.
 Tile remains one of the most popular countertop types both in Oregon and even around the world.

 Solid Surface Countertops:

 Solid surface countertops are another man-made countertop material that can effectively be used in either a kitchen or bathroom.
-Formulated from a combination of various natural and synthetic materials, solid surface countertops offer a highly durable countertop surface that is usually very resistant to heat, stains and mold.
+Formulated from a combination of various natural and synthetic materials, solid surface countertops offer a highly durable countertop surface that is usually very resistant to heat, stains, and mold.

 Why Solid Surface Countertops?
 Increasingly more popular, many solid surface countertop products offer consumers a durable, comparable stone-like countertop option that can be much more environmentally friendly and an exceptional surface for food prep and a very busy kitchen.
-In addition to virtually endless styles and colors, solid surface countertops can provide a substantial savings over their natural stone and engineered stone countertop competitors.
+In addition to virtually endless styles and colors, solid surface countertops can provide substantial savings over their natural stone and engineered stone countertop competitors.

-While granite countertops remain the most popular and well known type of countertops most commonly used in homes today, there are several other stone, engineered and tile countertop options that still enjoy significant preference.
-We handle multiple countertop brands, colors, styles and options that are popular with our Portland area homeowners.
+While granite countertops remain the most popular and well-known type of countertops most commonly used in homes today, there are several other stone, engineered and tile countertop options that still enjoy significant preference.
+We handle multiple countertop brands, colors, styles and options that are popular with our Portland-area homeowners.
 If you are in the Portland metro area and have any questions about any of these or other countertop options for your kitchen or bathroom project, don’t hesitate to ask.